Daily nutritional requirements for an adult service dog. How to properly feed service breed dogs? Feed class and energy value

 Publication

-Order of the Ministry of Internal Affairs of the Russian Federation of 04/19/2010 N 292 "ON SOME ISSUES OF FOOD SUPPLY AND SUPPLY OF FOOD (PRODUCTS) FOR STAFFED ANIMAL UNITS (ORGANIZATIONS, INSTITUTIONS) IN THE BODIES OF THE INTERNAL AFFAIRS
+ORDER of the Ministry of Internal Affairs of the Russian Federation dated April 19, 2010 N 292 "ON SOME ISSUES OF FOOD AND PROVISION OF FOOD (PRODUCTS) FOR STAFF ANIMAL DIVISIONS (ORGANIZATIONS, INSTITUTIONS) IN THE INTERNAL AFFAIRS BODIES OF THE RUSSIAN FEDERATION IN PEACETIME"

 II.
-Standards for the provision of food (products) for regular service dogs, puppies
+Standards for providing food (products) for regular service dogs and puppies

-1. Feeding of full-time service dogs and puppies in the divisions of the Ministry of Internal Affairs of Russia is carried out with products or specialized complete feeds of the class ("premium" or "super premium"), with an energy value of 340 to 430 kilocalories per 100 grams of specialized complete feed.
+1. Feeding of regular service dogs and puppies in units of the Ministry of Internal Affairs of Russia is carried out with products or specialized complete food of the class (“premium” or “superpremium”), with an energy value of 340 to 430 kilocalories per 100 grams of specialized complete food.

-2. When feeding, the breed, the physiological state of regular service dogs, puppies is taken into account.
+2. When feeding, the breed and physiological state of regular service dogs and puppies are taken into account.

-1. The norm of providing food service dogs, puppies
+1. Standard for providing food for regular service dogs and puppies

 adult dogspuppies up to 6 months of age